putterPatcher/python_assignments_tutedude/assignment_5/README.md

 Enter the student name:

+---

-Task 2: Demonstrate List Slicing
+# Task 2: Demonstrate List Slicing

+python task_2.py

+We use list comprehension to get the values in from 1 to 10.

+The values are then printed.

+Then we slice the first five elements in the list and print them.

+Then we use list comprehension to reverse the list and print the reversed list.

 Output: